Ketteler: History

-Reign
+Reigning Dukes of Courland

 His family ruled the duchy until 1737, and the family became Polonized and married other members of the Szlachta.
 The family became increasingly powerful and had a chance of becoming one of the biggest magnates when Frederick William, Duke of Courland married Empress Anna of Russia.
 The family hoped that all their descendants would become emperors and that the duchy would become more powerful.
 Unfortunately, Frederick died soon after the wedding and this dream was crushed.
 Empress Anna never married again.

 After Fredrick died, his uncle inherited the duchy, and when he died childless, his line became extinct.
 However, German branch of the family which is named Ketteler zu Harkotten still has descendants.
 When the reigning branch became extinct in Poland, Empress Anna's lover, Ernst Johann von Biron, became the new duke.
 He was succeeded by his son Peter von Biron, but he abdicated under pressure.
 During the Partitions of Poland, Catherine the Great succeeded the Biron family and merged the duchy with Russia.
 The duchy is now part of present-day Latvia.